dankuck/dankuck.github.io/_posts/2016-12-28-tilt-maker.md

 I could have had it find the first solution and stop.
 That's the goal of the game.
 Find the fastest way to get the greens in the hole.
 But nah, I wanted to see what else happened.

 Then it shows it all to you!
-Click the <b>Run</b> button below to see the card solve.
+Click the <b>Run</b> button below to see the puzzle solved.
 Or not, there is not always a solution.

-I'll probably make it animated in another post.
-Or maybe I'll solve another of ThinkFun's games.
+Maybe I'll solve another of ThinkFun's games in another post.
 We just got <a href="www.amazon.com/Laser-Maze-Junior-Board-Game/dp/B00T5UZ9KC/ref=sr_1_1?tag=dankuck-20">Laser Tag, Jr</a>.

 <script src="https://vuejs.org/js/vue.js"></script>